wasmer-examples/nuxt-wasmer-starter/README.md

 Live example: https://wasmer-edge-nuxt-ssg-sample.wasmer.app/

-First, you'll need to run `npm run generate`, and then, to deploy to Wasmer Edge:
+First, you'll need to run `npm run build`, and then, to deploy to Wasmer Edge:

 ```bash
 wasmer deploy